 If you are shopping for a high-end stove, chances are your research has led to comparing two major brands; Wolf Range and Viking Range.
 Often a statement piece in open concept, entertaining and family-focused kitchens, both have earned a top reputation as stalwarts of home cooks everywhere.

-Today, the range is considered the most versatile and evolved kitchen appliance.
+Today, the range (or commonly refered as stove) is considered the most versatile and evolved kitchen appliance.
 We’ve seen design features hit the market that speak to our current lifestyle; gathering in the kitchen as a family or to entertain our friends, preparing the freshest foods out there, our enjoyment of trying out new recipes or the need to prepare meals for different lifestyle choices.
 The range, as the center of our homes, deserves all the consideration we grant it, so in this article, we’ll take a closer look at these two juggernauts in the professional range category.

 Wolf’s history dates back to 1934 when the Wolf brothers set up a repair shop for kitchen ranges.
 Recognized by the top restaurants in Los Angeles for their craftsmanship, they started producing custom-made ranges.
 When the gourmet home cooking frenzy started in the 70s, Wolf was able to respond to the market demand with its durable and elegant designs.
 In 2000, Wolf was acquired by Sub-Zero, the second largest privately held appliance company (after Miele).